 TE_typing_style ("HUMAN, 100, 500"); TE_type ("ABC");

-means that the Vuser will wait 0.5 seconds before typing the letter A; it will then wait 0.1 seconds before typing "B" and then a further 0.1 seconds before typing "C".
+means that the Vuser waits 0.5 seconds before typing the letter A; it then waits 0.1 seconds before typing "B" and then a further 0.1 seconds before typing "C".

 In addition to setting the typing style by using the TE_typing_style function, you can also use the runtime settings.
 For details, see Runtime settings.Back to top